 How many Demat accounts can I open?

+You can have multiple Demat accounts, and it’s completely legal.
+However, if you want to have multiple accounts, keep the following in mind.
 Your Demat account is linked to your PAN, which functions as a unique identifier.
 If SEBI wants to track your transactions, it will do it through tracking your PAN number

 Aadhar linking is also important to open a Demat.
 However, it is a one-time task